VR-API-Integration/personnel-file-api-documentation/docs/pages/guides/api/personnel_file_api/filtering/personnel_file_api_filtering.md

 | nr eq '12345' or nr eq '67890'                    | Filters employees with employee number equal to either "12345" or "67890"              |

 Overall, by using the filter language to filter your API results, you can quickly and easily retrieve the employees and documents you need based on specific conditions.
-Whether you need to filter on a single attribute or multiple attributes simultaneously, the Youforce Dossier API makes it easy to filter and retrieve the exact employees and documents you need in your application.
+Whether you need to filter on a single attribute or multiple attributes simultaneously, the Personnel File API makes it easy to filter and retrieve the exact employees and documents you need in your application.